 20 The original student restrictions were expanded by the Omnibus Budget Reconciliation Act of 1981 (P.L.
-97-35), Section 329.
+97-35), §329.
 Section 214 has been amended numerous times since.

 As currently written, Section 214 states that only certain categories of noncitizens are eligible for benefits under specified housing programs.
 Programs covered under Section 214 include the programs under the U.S. Housing Act of 1937 (Public Housing, Housing Choice Vouchers, and Section 8 project-based rental assistance) as well as some older programs that are no longer active.
-21 Section 214 was amended by PRWORA in 1996 to also apply to certain rural housing programs administered by USDA's RHS, including the Section 502 Single Family Direct Loan program, the Section 504 Very Low-Income Rural Housing Repair loan and grant program, the Section 521 Rural Rental Assistance program, and the Section 542 Rural Development Voucher program.22 (Prior to the extension of Section 214 to select rural housing programs, the Secretary of Agriculture was prohibited from restricting access to rural housing programs to anyone who would otherwise qualify under Section 214.)
+Section 214 was amended by PRWORA in 1996 to also apply to certain rural housing programs administered by USDA's RHS, including the Section 502 Single Family Direct Loan program, the Section 504 Very Low-Income Rural Housing Repair loan and grant program, the Section 521 Rural Rental Assistance program, and the Section 542 Rural Development Voucher program.
+(Prior to the extension of Section 214 to select rural housing programs to anyone who would otherwise qualify under Section 214.)
 23

 The programs to which Section 214 applies provide direct rental or homeownership assistance to low-income families.
-Public Housing and Housing Choice Vouchers are administered by quasigovernmental, local PHAs.
+Public Housing and Housing Choice Vouchers are administered by quasi-governmental, local PHAs.
 Single-family rural housing programs are administered by local Rural Development offices.
 The other Section 214-covered programs are primarily administered by private property owners-both for-profit and nonprofit-under contract with HUD or RHS.24

-Under Section 214, the applicable Secretary may not make financial assistance available to a noncitizen unless the noncitizen is a resident of the United States and also is an LPR, 25 refugee, 26 asylee,27 or parolee;28 is granted withholding of removal on the basis of prospective persecution;29 or is a citizen of a Freely Associated State (FAS) living in the United States.30 Unauthorized aliens, DACA recipients, TPS holders, and temporary nonimmigrants are ineligible for assistance under Section 214-covered programs.
+Under Section 214, the applicable Secretary may not make financial assistance available to a noncitizen unless the noncitizen is a resident of the United States and also is an LPR, 25 refugee, 26 asylee, 27 or parolee; 28 is granted withholding of removal on the basis of prospective persecution; 29 or is a citizen of a Freely Associated State (FAS) living in the United States.
+30 Unauthorized aliens, DACA recipients, TPS holders, and temporary nonimmigrants are ineligible for assistance under Section 214-covered programs.